open-source-at-illinois/file-transfer/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Manually deploys Lantern to production at [https://open-source-at-illinois.github.io/lantern/](https://open-source-at-illinois.github.io/lantern/) and make sure you are on the branch that you want to deploy!
+(Deploys the current branch you are on to gh-pages.
+Changes will then be shown at the live site)

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**